Supported Internships

 There are many reasons why you could consider supporting a young person with an internship programme, including:

-• Supported internships are very high on the Government's agenda
+- Supported internships are high on the Government's agenda.

-• Access to a suite of online learning materials, including Understanding Autism Level 2 and 3
+- Access to a suite of online learning materials including Understanding Autism Level 2 & Level 3.

-• The purple pound is the spending power of disabled people and their families.
+- The purple pound is the spending power of disabled people and their families.
 The purple pound is worth £212 billion per year in the UK.
-By offering a Supported Internship employers will gain an insight into ways to engage with disabled clients/customers.
-Research indicates that organisations are losing an estimated £2 billion per month due to accessibility of their services
+By offering a Supported Internship employers will gain insight into ways to engage with disabled clients/customers.
+Research indicates that organisations are losing an estimated £2 billion due to accessibility of their services.

 Induction & Settling In